flutter/website/src/cookbook/plugins/play-video.md

 ## 1. Add the `video_player` dependency

 This recipe depends on one Flutter plugin: `video_player`.
 First, add this dependency to your project.

-To add the `video_player` package as a dev dependency, run `flutter pub add`:
+To add the `video_player` package as a dependency, run `flutter pub add`:

 ```terminal
 $ flutter pub add video_player